RickyTheCoder/RickyTheCoder/README.md

-Hello!
-I’m Ricky
-- I’m working on trading card-related projects in private repos(no deployments yet...)
-Also, currently self-studying operating systems and teaching myself C++.
+I'm currently self-studying operating systems and learning C++.

 <!---
 RickyTheCoder/RickyTheCoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.